MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/register-application-for-organizational-accounts.md

 ---
 # Register application for organizational accounts

-To set up the [!INCLUDE[prodshort](../includes/prodshort.md)] web components for user access using Organizational Accounts, you must register the application in your Microsoft Azure Active Directory.
+To set up the Dynamics GP web components for user access using Organizational Accounts, you must register the application in your Microsoft Azure Active Directory.
 This information is divided into the following sections:

 -   [Add application](#add-application)